 It must be said that Chanel would never jeopardize its own leather goods business by giving away large products similar to what they would sell in their boutiques.
 The photo published by one of the resellers on Instagram claiming that the trolley is an “authentic GWP” item, is a hoax.
 Chanel Beauty would NEVER give away a trolley like the one from their main Chanel FW 2014- 2015 leather goods collection.
 Again, why would Chanel Beauty compete with Chanel Fashion (both under one company but operating separately), and give away trolleys that look exactly like the ones being sold at the Chanel leather goods department?
 Wouldn’t Chanel Fashion customers just flock to Chanel Beauty counters to buy $500 worth of products to get that trolley, instead of spend over $5,000 for that trolley at the Chanel boutique?

 Besides, GWP items would not have been hastily positioned around Chanel beauty counters like this.
 This photo could have been produced and distributed by anyone who brought that bag over to that counter, left it beside the chair, and photographed it just to use as “proof.”
-Perhaps the producer of this photo forgot one thing– Chanel is very particular and so meticulous when it comes to visual merchandising.
+Perhaps the producer of this photo forgot one thing — Chanel is very, very particular and meticulous when it comes to visual merchandising.

 Chanel’s president of fashion and of Chanel SAS, Bruce Pavlovsky, noted that “what’s not acceptable is the counterfeits and we see a lot of counterfeits in these marketplaces, including the ones focusing on the second- hand market.
 It’s very important that, if you have a Chanel label, you can guarantee the best to your customers, so when you’re going in a marketplace and you believe you’re buying a genuine piece but it’s a fake one, that’s not acceptable, and at Chanel we will continue to make our efforts to avoid that.
 We need to be more protective than ever because it’s about the respect for our customers and at the end of the day, of the brand for sure.”